antrea-io/antrea/docs/api.md

 ### Other API groups

-These are the API group versions which are curently available when using Antrea.
+These are the API group versions which are currently available when using Antrea.

 | API group | API version | API Service? | Introduced in | Deprecated in / Planned Deprecation | Planned Removal |
 |---|---|---|---|---|---|